muffpy/liballocs-gc/README.md

 # liballocs-gc
-This is a stop-the-world Mark\&Sweep garbage collection service written in C for single-threaded workflows, built with liballocs and uses Doug Lea's dlmalloc as a back-end allocator.
+This is a semi-precise stop-the-world Mark\&Sweep garbage collection service written in C for single-threaded workflows, built with liballocs and uses Doug Lea's dlmalloc as a back-end allocator.
 The C interface to the collector consists of four routines that should be called by the user or can be supplied as command-line flags at compile-time.